Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 **Results**
 ![alt text](static/media/html_validation.JPG "Html validation")

-I was not able to fix this Html error, tried to look for it in Slack or with the tutors in Code Institute and they couldnt help either, so I want to add to my README file.
+I was not able to fix this Html error, tried to look for it in Slack or with the tutors and they couldnt help either, so I want to add to my README file.

 ![alt text](static/media/css_validation.JPG "CSS validation")